tetsuo/tetsuo.github.io/articles/binproto.md

            └─ 60-bits   └─ 4-bits
 ```

-This simple technique, which is performed basically by writing the size of each message to a stream before a message itself, is called **length-prefix framing**.
+This simple technique prefaces each message with its size, allowing binproto to efficiently determine individual message boundaries within the byte stream.

+## Message Structure

-Each message starts with a header which is a varint encoded unsigned 64-bit integer and consists of a **channel ID** (first 60-bits) and a **channel type** (last 4-bits), the rest is the body of a message.
+Each message starts with a header, which is a variable-length encoded (varint) unsigned 64-bit integer, containing:

+* **Channel ID (first 60 bits)**: Identifies the specific channel for the message.
+* **Channel Type (last 4 bits)**: Denotes the type of data contained in the message.

+Header is followed by the message payload.

-## Buffering
+## Configurable Buffer Size

-binproto uses an internal buffer which allocates 4096 bytes by default, meaning that it will process what's inside the buffer as long its size is equal or greater than this value; which is a sensible default for many applications.
-You can adjust this value for optimal performance if your protocol requires larger (or smaller) chunks.
+binproto uses an internal buffer with a default size of 4096 bytes.
+This means it processes data within the buffer as long as the data size meets or exceeds this value, a reasonable default for many applications.
+However, you can adjust this value for optimal performance if your protocol deals with larger or smaller data chunks.

-> See the full [API documentation](https://pkg.go.dev/github.com/onur1/binproto) at pkg.go.dev
+> For detailed information on the available functions and functionalities, refer to the [API documentation](https://pkg.go.dev/github.com/onur1/binproto) available at pkg.go.dev.

-## Example: Echo
+## Example Usage

-To start receiving and sending messages, all we really need to do is to pipe a `net.Conn` into a `binproto.Conn` instance.
-Once a connection is established, we can call `ReadMessage()` and `Send()` methods on a `Conn` instance to read and send messages.
+To start receiving and sending messages, simply pipe a `net.Conn` (network connection) into a `binproto.Conn` instance.
+Once the connection is established, use the `ReadMessage()` and `Send()` methods on the `Conn` object to read incoming messages and send messages over the network, respectively.

 ```go
 package main